XavaDigital/ServerlessSaas/README.md

 #### Invite members

 Team owners can invite new members to their team.
 Invites are send by calling the Cloud Function `sendTeamInviteEmail` from `pages/account/team`.
-If you have set up Postmark, then this will send out a email with an invite link.
+If you have set up Postmark, then this will send out an email with an invite link.
 This link will contain the following query params: `teamId=<TEAM_ID>&email=<INVITED_EMAIL>`.
 When the invited user goes to that page we fetch the Team name and pre-fill the email field.
 When this user signs up, the same `onUserCreate` functions get called but this time it will not create a team but updates the user inside the team with the given ID.
 If the user exists on the team, the status will be updated to `active`.

 Note: Users can only be part of 1 team.
 They can't join multiple teams or be both team owner as a member of a different team.